Skip to main content

 California Department of Education Logo

-Frequently asked questions for Comprehensive Support and Improvement (CSI) low graduation rates.
+Frequently asked questions regarding eligibility for Comprehensive Support and Improvement (CSI) Low Graduation Rates.

-Any school with a CSI Low – Graduation Rate assistance status and a school-wide three-year average graduation rate falling at or above 68 percent will be eligible to exit the CSI – Graduation Rate category.
+Any school with a CSI – Low Graduation Rate assistance status and a school-wide three-year average graduation rate falling at or above 68 percent will exit the CSI – Low Graduation Rate category.

-How is the school-wide three-year average graduation rate used to determine CSI – Graduation Rate exits calculated?
+How is the school-wide three-year average graduation rate calculated?

-The formula to calculate the school-wide three-year average graduation rate is as follows:
+The formula for calculating the school-wide three-year average graduation rate is as follows:

 Divided by